Clinical Pastoral Education

 Cost:

 Application Fee $100.
-(CPE Application Fee is Non-Fundable)
+(CPE Application Fee is Non-refundable)

 Please email HUSDCPE@howard.edu for current CPE tuition rates.